Pebloop/COLTMOD_ImmortalCult/README.md

 A cult of the Lamb mod that make you whole cult immortal !

-**This is currently a WIP, the mod is not finished and readdy to be used !**
+This mod doesn't affect the save, just remove the mod to disable immortality.

 ![mode preview](https://i.imgur.com/ZFzBV77.png)

 # Features

-* All the followers are given the trait immortal
+* All the followers are given the trait 'immortal'

-# Known bugs

-* The new followers doesn't get the immortal trait
-* When saved, the followers lose thier immortal traits
-* 'The One Who Wait' lose his immortal trait when the mod is removed.
+* Saves are unafected by the mod (immortality is not saved)

 # Installation